-&lt;sup>6 The reader is reminded that returns are computed as geometric averages of gross returns, which are always lower than the arithmetic averages that are often quoted.
-See Jeremy Siegel, Stocks for the Long Run, 2002.
+5 The reader is reminded that returns are computed as geometric averages of gross returns, which are always lower than the arithmetic averages that are often quoted.
+See Siegel (2002), Stocks for the Long Run.
 Also, real (inflation-corrected) returns are lower than the nominal returns that are often quoted.